-1 Mayfield estimate 2 Period 1989-2012
+Mayfield estimate Period 1989-2013

 Figure 1.
 Location of the two main study sites (Qarlikturvik Valley and the Camp-2 area) on the South Plain of Bylot Island, Nunavut.
-Enlarged maps on the right present these study sites in more details, including camp locations, extent of the goose colony, sampling sites and our four weather stations.
-Pointe Dufour was not sampled in 2012.
+Enlarged maps on the right present these study sites in more details, including camp locations, extent of the goose colony, vegetation sampling sites and our four weather stations.
+Vegetation was not sampled at Pointe Dufour in 2013.